We spend on average over $350 billion on anti-aging products a year in the US. That’s 350,000,000,000!

 We are obsessed with the visual changes our bodies undergo as we get older, spending countless hours stressing about the appearance of a new wrinkle on our faces AND countless dollars trying to get rid of it!
 But while we scrutinize every detail of our outward appearance, few of us ever stop to think about the aging that is going on just below the surface.

-A woman’s reproductive system ages faster than any other system in the human body
+Unbelievably, a woman’s reproductive system ages faster than any other system in the body.

 How quickly or slowly your reproductive system ages will impact your fertility and your ability to get pregnant later in life.
 For most of us, this is far more important than a silly wrinkle on our face so let’s put down the polypeptide cream and learn some anti-aging tricks for our ovaries instead!